 Preventing Lyme Disease in Dogs

 Various vaccines are available for Lyme disease, however their efficacy is widely debated.
-Most experts do not recommend the vaccine, but your veterinarian will be able to help you make this decision.
+Most experts do not recommend the vaccine, but a veterinarian specialist will be able to help you make the decision whether to have puppy vaccinations or not.
 Whether your dog is suitable for the vaccine may depend on how common Lyme disease is in your area.
 Some dogs may even be predisposed to immune disease trigger by Lyme antigens, making the vaccine unsuitable.